wj20130722/hello-world/README.md

 My first repository on GitHub

-I love GitHup,I want to learn it well!
+I love GitHup,I want to learn it well!!!!